temporalio/documentation/docs-src/references/web-ui-server-env-vars.md

   - ui server
 ---

-Environmental variables are fields that are set to configure a server.
+Environmental variables are fields that are set to configure a Temporal Cluster.
-This allows the user to configure the server in any environment, such as a Docker container.
+This allows the user to configure the Cluster in any environment, such as a Docker container.

 Use `docker run` as the image name needed to configure the Web UI environmental variables.
 `docker run` requires at least 1 argument.